-We are working hard as a school to be proactive and to challenge this type of abuse.
+We are working hard to be proactive and to challenge this type of abuse.
 We aim to use approaches in the curriculum to address and tackle peer on peer abuse.

-Please refer to -----School's Anti Bullying, Equality and Diversity, e-safety/online safety policies
+Please refer to Aspire's Anti Bullying, Equality and Diversity, e-safety/online safety policies

-6.5 Sexual Violence and sexual harassment between children in schools and colleges
+6.5 Sexual Violence and sexual harassment between children in schools, academies and colleges